Access Course Humanities and Social Science Success

 - Understand and apply key concepts in criminology to two topic areas

-- Compare and contrast different approaches to crime issues
+- Be able to analyse different approaches to crime issues

-- Evaluate the usefulness of different theories of crime for understanding to two topic areas
+- Be able to assess the usefulness of different theories of crime for understanding to two topic areas

 Unit 12: Literature: The Novel